-No insurance?
-Perfect.
 Book your appointment today and give yourself a reason to smile brighter than ever before.

 If you’re struggling to pay for dental care, you can talk to your dentist about the flexible payment options that they might offer.
 Savings plans are a common example that can save you money without needing to worry about the excess cost of insurance.

 With a savings plan, you’ll get access to dentistry services at a lower cost by paying a small monthly fee.
-You can only go to the dentist where you’re paying for the savings plan, and the discount will not be as large as what insurance will cover, but it can still save you money on services like routine deep cleanings.
+You can only go to the dentist where you’re paying for the savings plan, and the discount will not be as large as what insurance will cover, but may still save you money on services like routine deep cleanings.